 If students want to read the ebook on their computer, I would recommend that they ignore the epub reader called "Cloud Epub Reader" built into Google Drive.
 It's ugly with few features.
-We recommend downloading the epub.
-Then use Calibre or Google Play Books with the epub file.
-We discuss these below.
+We

 2. Ask your media librarian for help.